gaultier/blog/detect_data_races_with_dtrace.md

 ## Conclusion

 Thread Sanitizer does a lot more than what we have covered, because it understands all the synchronization primitives: condition variables, atomics, etc. It tracks 'happens before' relationships between threads that call these primitives.
-We do not do that in our crude D script, even though we could, with a good amount of post-procssing to eliminate false positives.
+We do not do that in our crude D script, even though we perhaps could, with a good amount of post-procssing to eliminate false positives.

 Another major difference is that Thread Sanitizer is general purpose and tries to track all memory accesses, whereas our DTrace approach selectively tracks a few memory accesses.